ejcanalesr/sparse-wars/README.md

-# Sparse spherical deconvolution Algorithms for Diffusion MRI
+# Sparse spherical deconvolution algorithms for diffusion MRI

 **Implementation of the algorithms described here:**